Ataxic cerebral palsy: Treatment

 Although no cure exists, there are many different treatments which are currently being used to help control symptoms.
-These include short-term treatment with some drugs (such as Botox) which relax the muscles, use of temperature changes to control muscle tremors, and a balanced approach of coordinated care and support involving physical therapists, orthopedic surgeons, and psychiatrists.
+These include short-term treatment with some drugs (such as Botox) which relax the muscles, use of temperature changes to control muscle tremors, and a balanced approach of coordinated care and support involving physical therapists, orthopedic surgeons, and physiatrists.

 Because there is no cure for ataxic cerebral palsy, current methods of treatment are diverse, often consisting of multiple focuses designed to limit the severity of symptoms.
-Many children with ataxic cerebral palsy are treated by teams consisting of individuals from numerous disciplines, including physical therapists, occupational therapist, orthopedic surgeons, and psychiatrists.
+Many children with ataxic cerebral palsy are treated by teams consisting of individuals from numerous disciplines, including physical therapists, occupational therapist, orthopedic surgeons, and physiatrists.
 Treatment by such teams involves multiple approaches.
 Providing a primary care medical home to support children who have common symptoms of nutritional deficiencies, pain, dental care, bowel and bladder continence, and orthopedic complications is an essential aspect of treatment.
 In addition, utilizing diagnostic techniques to identify the nature and severity of brain abnormalities has become increasingly beneficial for treatment in recent years.

 Different medications have been used to temporarily treat ataxic cerebral palsy.
 Medications like primidone and benzodiazepine, while not recommended for long term use, can alleviate some of the tremor symptoms.
 Botox which relaxes tightened muscles has been effective in treating voice, hand and head tremors.
 A few recently published papers outlined a potential method for treating intention tremor which consisted of cooling the forearm by wrapping it in a cryomanchet using a circulating fluid.
 After the treatment most patients experienced reduced tremor for up to half an hour.
 This practical, however short-term treatment can facilitate performing normal daily activities like applying make up, eating, or signing documents.
 This potential treatment method is also significant in that it reduces one's reliance on caregivers.

 History

-The first documented clinical interest in childhood cerebellar disorders was seen in 1861 when Nikolaus Friedreich published his paper titled "familial spino-cerebellar degeneration."
+The first documented clinical interest in childhood cerebellar disorders was seen in 1861 when the German pathologist Nikolaus Friedreich published his paper titled "familial spino-cerebellar degeneration."
 His further studies of the late 19th century noted symptoms including tremor, hypotonia, diminished or lost tendon jerks, and slurred speech.
 It was in 1897 when Freud, having studied Friedreich's work and other research of the time, suggested that there be a special category of cerebral palsy called ataxic cerebral palsy.